larsfinander/solutions-sandbox/misc/TestUtterances.md

 ## BatteryStatusIntent (4h.
 Battery Status)
-**NOT YET IMPLEMENTED**
-*  Alexa ask SmartThings for the battery status of the entry lock
+*  Alexa ask SmartThings for the battery status of the entry lock (battery ok)
-*  Alexa ask SmartThings for the battery status of the entry door
+*  Alexa ask SmartThings for the battery status of the entry lock (battery low)
+*  Alexa ask SmartThings about the battery state of all doors (multiple locks, all ok battery)
+*  Alexa ask SmartThings about the battery state of all doors (multiple locks, 2 or more with low battery)
+*  Run 10 different commands in a row (no locks with low battery, battery level should never be mentioned)
+*  Run 10 different commands in a row (one or more locks with low battery - locks with low battery should be reported after two of the ten commands, i.e. every fifth)

 ## HelpIntent (4i.
 Help intent)